xsdgm/AdjointDiffusion/README.md

 ![logo](images/logo.png)

 **AdjointDiffusion** is a new method for structural optimization using diffusion models.
-It is a **physics-guided and fabrication-aware structural optimization** leveraging diffusion models augmented with adjoint gradient.
+It is a **physics-guided and fabrication-aware structural optimization** using diffusion models augmented with adjoint gradient.
 By combining powerful generative models with adjoint sensitivity analysis, this approach can more efficiently discover complex, high-performance designs than the traditional methods.

 The codes are provided following the paper named [Physics-guided and fabrication-aware structural optimization using diffusion models](https://arxiv.org)